Rev. Dr. John J. Ranieri

 Dr. Frederick Booth

 Director.
 Program of Classical Studies

-I received my A.B. and Ph.D. in Classics at Rutgers University.
-Before I came to Seton Hall in 1999, I taught Classics at New York University and at Rutgers University.
-My research interests are Greek and Roman mythology, epic, and the Classical tradition.
-I am now working on translations and texts of Slavic Neo-Latin poetry.
+Dr. Booth received my A.B. and Ph.D. in Classics at Rutgers University.
+Before coming to Seton Hall in 1999, he taught Classics at New York University and at Rutgers University.
+His research interests are Greek and Roman mythology, epic, and the Classical tradition.
+Most recently, he has been working on translations and texts of Slavic Neo-Latin poetry.

-I serve on the Executive Committees of the American Association for Neo-Latin Studies, and of the New Jersey Classical Association, as well as on the Board of Directors of the Classical Association of the Atlantic States.
-I wrote and administer the New Jersey Latin Test for Teacher Certification for the State Department of Education.
+He serves on the Executive Committees of the American Association for Neo-Latin Studies, and of the New Jersey Classical Association, as well as on the Board of Directors of the Classical Association of the Atlantic States.
+He wrote and administers the New Jersey Latin Test for Teacher Certification for the State Department of Education.

-Since 1993 I have hosted a Latin and Greek reading group at my dining room table on Friday afternoons.
+Since 1993 Dr. Booth has hosted a Latin and Greek reading group at his dining room table on Friday afternoons.